MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Dataset

 \subsection{Taxonomy Classification}

 We developed a comprehensive hierarchical taxonomy to systematically categorize questions across fundamental materials science domains.
 Our taxonomy design was informed by established materials science curricula and reference texts, including \cite{shackelford2015introduction, shackelford2016crc, ashby2019materials}.
-The taxonomy framework reflects both the traditional organization of materials science education and the critical concepts that underpin fundamental mechanisms at different length scales.
+The taxonomy framework follows the traditional organization of materials science education while covering key domains that characterize materials science problems, including materials, structures, properties, mechanisms, processes, and failure behaviors.
 The taxonomy consists of six primary fields, each containing detailed subcategories:

 \begin{enumerate}[leftmargin=*, itemsep=1pt, parsep=0pt] \item \textbf{Materials}: Metals, Polymers, Elastomers, Semiconductors, Ceramics, Glasses, Hybrids \item \textbf{Properties}: Mechanical, Thermal, Electrical, Magnetic, Optical \item \textbf{Structures}: Composites, Cellular, Structural Gradient, Surface Texture, Micro/Nano-structure \item \textbf{Fundamental Mechanisms}: Atomic Bonding, Crystal Structure, Phase Diagram, Diffusion \& Kinetics \item \textbf{Processes}: Joining, Shaping, Finishing \item \textbf{Failure Mechanisms}: Elastic, Plastic, Fracture, Fatigue, Creep, Impact, Corrosion \end{enumerate}